 Update: As work on the critical stops advanced, planning and design work began for stops categorized as high priority.
-To date, 3 have been reconstructed and 223 are either in design or construction.
+To date, 20 have been reconstructed and 48 are in construction now as part of PATI phase 2.
+Design is proceeding on 149 stops, with 90 stops at 100% design.
 The remaining high priority stops will be addressed as funding becomes available.